 A: Well, I am the daughter of an immigrant.
 My father is actually from Ecuador and met my mother there when she was serving in the Peace Corps.
 They ended up immigrating to the United States, so I grew up with very close ties to the Latinx community and saw first hand the daily struggles immigrants and marginalized groups face.
 This ignited my desire to become active in politics and pursue a degree in political science.

 After college, I ended up falling into digital advertising by accident and loved it, but in 2018 I discovered the world of digital political advertising and really found the intersect of my passion and work.
 Joining the team at DSPolitical was a natural fit.
-I admire the cutting edge technology and the overall mission of electing Democrats up and down the ballot is what I love!
+I admire the cutting edge technology and the overall mission of electing Democrats up and down the ballot!

 Q: What is your vision for the Client Services Team especially as we draw closer to the November election?